nup002/Mathboard/docs/modes.md

 ## Microsoft Office Equation Editor mode
-**Set Microsoft Office mode by clicking the MODE key until it lights orange.**
+**Set Microsoft Office mode by clicking the Mode key until it lights blue.**

 In this mode, Mathpad will type codes that works specifically with the equation editor that is built into many Microsoft Office applications, such as Word.

 ## LibreOffice Equation Editor mode
-**Set LibreOffice mode by clicking the MODE key until it lights cyan.**
+**Set LibreOffice mode by clicking the Mode key until it lights green.**